ooici/ion-object-definitions/README.txt

 8) Update development.cfg [versions] section in ioncore-python to the package version created by the build bot.
+We are doing this because we want to tie a version of software (ioncore-python) with a particular version of protocol buffer defintions (ionproto) so that we can run an older release of software with the correct protocol buffer definitionsi in the future.

 9) Sanity check: test the new package against ioncore-python bin/buildout -c development.cfg (working dir: ioncore-python)